KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/scorecard.rst

     Template creation window.

-Figure below gives an example of the scorecard document interface.
+Figure below gives an example of a scorecard document interface.
 The arrows point out the perspectives’ achievement of the goals or, on the contrary, the missing of the targets.
 As well the achievement/failure of the single targets is pinpointed by the arrow signals close to each target.

 .. figure:: media/image170.png